XeRi-PL/XeRi-Coin/Readme.md

 1. On the master server we only store usernames, hashed passwords (with the help of bcrypt) and e-mails of users as their account data.<br/>
-2. E-mails are not publicly available and are only used for contacting user when needed, confirming exchanges on the XRQ-Exchange and receiving an occasional newsletter (planned for the future).<br/>
+2. E-mails are not publicly available and are only used for contacting user when needed, confirming exchanges on the XRQC-Exchange and receiving an occasional newsletter (planned for the future).<br/>
 3. Balances, transactions and mining-related data is publicly available in the public</a>.<br/>
 4. The privacy policy may be changed in the future with a prior notification.